 The National are seen by many as inaccessible and, more often, boring.
-It’s true that they are not the archetypal rockstars that the current climate demands, chews up and spits out again – lead vocalist and writer-in-chief Matt Berninger gave up a career in advertising at the age of thirty to start the band with school friends – but it says a lot about the Cincinnati natives that throughout their twenty-year plus career, they’ve persevered with the ‘dad rock’, the suits and the personal stories of the dread, anxiety and fear that permeate normal, everyday life and have, by now, crafted a sound that is inimitable and gorgeous.
+It’s true that they are not the archetypal rockstars that the current climate demands, chews up and spits out again – lead vocalist and writer-in-chief Matt Berninger gave up a career in advertising in his thirties to start the band with school friends – but it says a lot about the Cincinnati natives that throughout their twenty-year plus career, they’ve persevered with the ‘dad rock’, the suits and the personal stories of the dread, anxiety and fear that permeate normal, everyday life and have, by now, crafted a sound that is inimitable and gorgeous.

 Although this unambiguous self-identity is what has made their albums stand strong against the tides of change and the criticism that has often sought to belittle them or write them off, it’s also what makes their detractors think their claims have credence.
 Berninger’s deep, croaking register more often portrays the sinister and the anxious than the glorious and adrenaline inducing, while the Dessner brothers’ guitars carve emotion out of thin air by doing as little as possible, in direct opposition to our idea of what a ‘rock band’ should be.
 On the second track of Sleep Well Beast that format is broken for the first time, with Aaron cracking out a meandering, contortionist solo in the middle of previously released single ‘The System Only Dreams In Total Darkness’.
 It feels like a demonstration of the experimentalism Berninger has promised in the build up to the record’s release.
 But, while plenty more examples of such diversions from the norm lie within, the unmistakable truth still remains: this is a band who are moving at their own pace, making music they feel like making, and who are by now the undisputed masters of their unique craft – of which Sleep Well Beast is a glorious development.